Stylosanthes guianensis var. intermedia

 Stylosanthes guianensis (Aubl.)
 Sw. var. intermedia (Vogel) Hassl.

-A prostrate to ascendant (rarely erect), much branched perennial to 30 cm, with stems mostly 1-2 mm diameter, covered with sparse radiating bristles about 1.5 mm long; well-developed crown with buds both below and above ground level, nodal rooting rare, strong taproot.
-Leaves trifoliolate, leaflets bright to deep green, 15-35 mm long, 3-5 mm wide, few hairs.
-Flowers yellow, borne in compact spikes, with 4-20 flowers/spike.
-Pods light brown, flattened, single-seeded, 3 mm long and 2 mm wide with a minute coiled beak; conspicuously fine-veined without hairs.
+A prostrate to ascendant (rarely erect), much branched perennial to 30 cm, with stems mostly 1‒2 mm diameter, covered with sparse radiating bristles about 1.5 mm long; well-developed crown with buds both below and above ground level, nodal rooting rare, strong taproot.
+Leaves trifoliolate, leaflets bright to deep green, 15‒35 mm long, 3‒5 mm wide, few hairs.
+Flowers yellow, borne in compact spikes, with 4‒20 flowers/spike.
+Pods light brown, flattened, single-seeded, 3 mm long and 2 mm wide with a minute coiled beak; conspicuously reticulately fine-veined without hairs.
 Pods shed as they ripen.
 Seeds yellowish brown.
-770,000 seeds per kg, 380,000 seed-in-pod /kg.
+About 380,000 seeds-in-pod and 770,000 dehulled seeds per kg.

 Occurs naturally on sands to light clays of pH 6.5‒7.0, rarely 5.5.
 Adapted to well-drained, friable-surfaced, low to moderate fertility, sandy to well-structured clay soils in subtropical environments.
 Best on sands and sandy loams.
 Not adapted to heavy clays, and generally poor on surface-sealed soils.
 Grows best in soils of near neutral pH, although has grown well on sandy soils of pH 5.0.
 Responds to application of phosphorus in infertile soils.
 No record of salinity tolerance.

-Occurs in areas with rainfall from 600-1,800 mm.
-Mostly sown in areas with rainfall of 700-900 mm.
-Very drought tolerant, but very intolerant of flooding and waterlogging .
+Occurs in areas with annual rainfall from 600 to 1,800 mm.
+Mostly sown in areas with rainfall of 700‒900 mm.
+Very drought tolerant, but very intolerant of flooding and waterlogging.
 Suggested that presence of sedges (Cyperaceae) may indicate unsuitability for S. guianensis var. intermedia.

-A long day plant, S. guianensis var. intermedia flowers and sets seed through much of the growing season , with a peak towards the middle of the season.
+A long day plant, S. guianensis var. intermedia flowers and sets seed through much of the growing season, with a peak towards the middle of the warm season.

 Benefits from regular defoliation, and dies out in association with taller grasses if fairly intensive management not maintained.
 Crowns develop a profusion of short leafy shoots in a prostrate rosette under heavy grazing, giving the plant a higher leaf to stem ratio.
 Can be grazed throughout the year.

-Survives fire well because of its buried crown and with dense seedling development following fire due to heat-softening of hard seed.
+Survives fire well because of its buried crown.
+There is usually dense seedling development following fire due to heat-softening of hard seed and reduced competition.

-Efficient in extracting phosphorus from the soil and grows quite well without fertiliser, but may require 20 kg/ha P in P deficient soils.
+Efficient in extracting phosphorus from the soil and grows quite well without fertilizer, but may require 20 kg/ha P in P deficient soils.

 In its adapted low rainfall environment, it competes successfully with weeds.
 Combines well with grasses in more open stands.

-Although infected by anthracnose caused by Colletotrichum gloeosporioides late in the season, the disease is of little consequence in pastures.
+Although infected by anthracnose caused by Colletotrichum gloeosporioides late in the season, the disease is of little consequence.
 Legume little-leaf disease caused by phytoplasma can reduce production in some seasons and head blight caused by Botrytis cinerea can be a problem in seed crops under humid conditions.
 Seed-harvesting ants can affect establishment of new stands and reduce the opportunity to build soil seed reserves.

 High levels of seed production.
 Spread through ingestion by livestock and through surface water movement.
-Has become naturalised at significant distances from sown area.
+Has become naturalized at significant distances from sown area.

 No record of weediness.